-Kids’ Birdwatching Week took place from 16th to 22th of May 2022.
-Welcome again next year!
+Kids’ Birdwatching Week takes place from 15th to 21st of May 2023.
+Welcome again!

 The trip taken during Kids’ Birdwatching Week is not about identifying birds, but about observing their behaviour together.
 Can you find signs of nesting?
 The nesting of birds fascinates both children and adults, and the search for the signs of nesting can be thought of as a fun detective game, for example.
 We have a lot of free material to help you with the trip.
 The event is free of charge, without age limit and no prior registration is required.